 Sohela Nazneen is a Research Fellow in Gender and Sexuality at the Institute of Development Studies (IDS) (Sussex, UK), and formerly Professor of International Relations at University of Dhaka, and a Lead Researcher at the Center for Gender and Social Transformation (CGST) at BRAC Institute of Governance and Development Institute (BIGD), BRAC University (Bangladesh).

-Sohela is currently leading a comparative research project that seeks to understand the relations between women’s inclusion in politics and their influence on education policy and domestic violence legislation in selected South Asian and sub-Saharan African countries for the ESID Research Programme Consortium at the University of Manchester.
-The research partners are: BRAC Institute of Governance and Development (BIGD); Center for Basic Research (CBR), University of Makarere; Center for Democracy and Development (CDD), University of Ghana; YWCA Rwanda and Dr Jennie Burnet based at University of Louiseville (US).
+Sohela is currently leading a comparative research project for ESID that seeks to understand the relations between women’s inclusion in politics and their influence on education policy and domestic violence legislation in selected South Asian and sub-Saharan African countries.
+The research partners are: BRAC Institute of Governance and Development (BIGD); Center for Basic Research (CBR), University of Makarere; Center for Democracy and Development (CDD), University of Ghana; YWCA Rwanda and Dr Jennie Burnet based at University of Louiseville (USA).